ckb-next/ckb-next/README.md

 The easiest way to install the driver is with the `quickinstall` script, which is present in the ckb-master folder.
 Double-click on `quickinstall` and it will compile the app for you, then ask if you'd like to install it system-wide.
 If the build fails for any reason or if you'd like to compile manually, see `BUILD.md`.

+#### Uninstall:

+Drag `ckb.app` into the trash.
+If the daemon plist file isn't cleaned up automatically, you can find it and remove it here: `/Library/LaunchDaemons/com.ckb.daemon.plist`.

 Usage
 -----